 - Tie the other end of the string loosely around stake B.

-- Slide the string up or down stake B, so as to make it roughly level.
+- Slide the string up or down stake B, to make it roughly level.

 - Put the string level on the string, at about the mid-point between the stakes.

-- Now adjust the string up or down on stake B, so as to make it exactly level.
+- Now adjust the string up or down on stake B, to make it exactly level.